ehabit/mochadick_enslave/README.md

 + Slaves increase in skill as they work.

 + Sell highly skilled slaves at auction.

++ Become the most villainous mother fucking slaver in the world.